Geometric characterizations of Lipschitz stability for convex optimization problems: Conclusion

 \section{Conclusion}

 In this paper we obtain necessary and sufficient conditions for Lipschitz stability of the solution mapping $S$ of parametric problem~\eqref{CP}.
 Along the way, full geometric characterizations of tilt stability are also obtained for more general problem \eqref{CPS} without computing the generalized Hessian on $g$.
 For some particular important regularizers like the $\ell_1/\ell_2$ norm or the nuclear norm, we show that the Lipschitz stability is automatic whenever the solution mapping is single-valued around the point in question.
 Computing the Lipschitz modulus in this case is a reachable project for future research.
 As our analysis relies on the quadratic growth condition of $g$ for the set $\mathcal{M}$ and the relative approximations of $\partial g$, it is natural to ask if other important classes such as {\em twice epi-differentiable functions} \cite{RW98}, {\em spectral functions} \cite{CDZ17}, and {\em composite function} \cite{BS00} satisfy these two conditions under some circumstances.
-Moreover, the set $\mathcal{M}$ is only obtained case-by-case in this paper, constructing $\mathcal{M}$, analyzing it, and evaluating the set $\mathfrak{T}$ in \eqref{T} for more general functions $g$ are what we want to proceed next.
+Moreover, the set $\mathcal{M}$ is only obtained case-by-case in this paper.
+Constructing $\mathcal{M}$, analyzing it, and evaluating the set $\mathfrak{T}_\mathcal{M}$ in \eqref{T} for more general functions $g$ are what we want to proceed next.
+Moreover, comparing the set $\mathfrak{T}_\mathcal{M}$ with the outer liming graphical derivative $D^\sharp \partial g^*(\oy, \ox)(0)$ \cite{GO22} as well as the generalized Hessian $D^*\partial g^*(\oy, \ox)(0)$ \cite{PR98,M92} is significant to connect different approaches in this direction for future research.

 Another interesting topic for ongoing research is about sensitivity analysis of the solution mapping $S$ under our Strong Sufficient Condition.
 Some impressive results about sensitivity analysis of parametric problem~\eqref{CP} on different classes of regularizers were studied on \cite{BBH22,BLPS21,BPS22,VDFPD17}.
 Example~\ref{Non} shows that Strong Sufficient Condition does not guarantee the solution mapping $S$ to be differentiable, but whether $S$ is directional differentiable or possesses the {\em conservative Jacobian} \cite{BLPS21, BPS22} is an open question, especially for group Lasso and nuclear norm minimization problems.